oKermorgant/ros_management_tools/README.md

 ## ROS 1 / ROS 2 management

-The script `ros_management.bash` has a set of tools to handle ROS 1 / ROS 2 workspaces.
-It can be sourced in a `.bashrc` after defining the two variables `ros1_workspaces` and `ros2_workspaces`, that point to the overlay-ordered workspaces:
+The script `ros_management.bash` is a set of tools to handle ROS 1 / ROS 2 workspaces.
+It can be sourced in a `.bashrc` after defining the two variables `ros1_workspaces` and `ros2_workspaces`, that list to the overlay-ordered workspaces:

 ```bash
 ros1_workspaces="/opt/ros/noetic ~/a_first_ros1_workspace ~/main_ros1_overlay"